nhedger/setup-exoscale/README.md

 > most of them share a common IP address, which increases the likelihood of
 > hitting the rate limit.

-If you encounter rate limiting issues, you can set the `GITHUB_TOKEN` environment variable to authenticate the requests and increase the [rate limit][rate-limit].
+If you encounter rate limiting issues, try setting the `GITHUB_TOKEN` environment variable to authenticate the requests and increase the [rate limit][rate-limit].